sveltia/sveltia-cms-auth/README.md

 <!-- prettier-ignore-start -->

 > [!NOTE]
-> GitHub plans to support [client-side PKCE for SPAs](https://github.com/github/roadmap/issues/1153) soon.
+> GitHub plans to support [client-side PKCE authorization](https://github.com/github/roadmap/issues/1153) soon.
 Once that’s available, this authenticator will be deprecated since Sveltia CMS will be able to authenticate directly with GitHub without a backend, just like it already does with GitLab.

 > [!NOTE]
 > GitLab users don’t need this authenticator at all.
 GitLab support is included here only for completeness.